rudi77/ai_solution_architecture/capstone/documents/report.md

 ### 1.1 Project Context

-This project was created as the final assignment for my AI engineering course.
+This project was created as the final assignment for my AI Solutions Architecture course.
 I chose the “AI-Driven Code Assistant” track, but instead of building another chatbot interface, I decided to tackle the deeper architectural challenges: *What would it take to build an agent that can plan, clarify, and execute tasks in a way that is reliable and observable?*

 ### 1.2 Personal Motivation